 Divorce in Thailand may be done judicially or administratively.
 If judicial, one or both parties come to court to petition for the termination of their marriage on the basis of at least one legal ground for divorce.

-An administrative divorce, on the other hand, may be granted to parties even without need of a ground for divorce.
+An administrative divorce, on the other hand, maybe granted to parties even without the need for ground for divorce.
 All it requires is their mutual agreement to sever their marriage.
-This is conducted at a local district office, or the so-called “amphur.”
+This is conducted at a local district office, or the so-called “Amphur.”

 The Divorce Agreement outlines the parties’ covenant on the division of common property, the paying of spousal support and the provision for child custody and support.
 It is not a mere scrap of paper but a physical reflection of what the future holds for the parties and their children after the divorce is finalized.
 Additionally, should any of the terms be violated by either or both parties, each of them can have resort to the courts for the Agreement’s enforcement.